-INFORMATION UPDATED AS OF JANUARY 28, 2021
+INFORMATION UPDATED AS OF FEBRUARY 22, 2022

 Based on the ever-changing nature of the COVID-19 virus, we recommend connecting with your airline or travel agent directly to discuss any protocols that may apply to your country.
 As needed, we also recommend visiting the International Air Transport Association (IATA) for any updates to international markets and their required procedures.
 IATA cannot guarantee its accuracy and can accept no liability for any errors or omissions.